InfernalWraith/Command-Lists/Go.md

 ```

 Receiver functions are similar to methods in object oriented programming languages, in the sense that they're called on an object of a certain type (`variable.receiverFunction()`).
-They differ from regular functions by having parentheses between the `func` keyword and the function name, in which an argument which defines what the type of the variable it's called on will be (so `func (d deck) someFunc()` will be called on a `deck` type variable).
+They differ from regular functions by having parentheses between the `func` keyword and the function name, which contain an argument that defines the type of variable the function will be called on (so `func (d deck) someFunc()` will be called on a `deck` type variable).
 The convention with receiver function arguments is for them to be 1-3 letters short, and to be an abbreviation of the actual thing they're supposed to be.

 ```go
 // Adds a receiver function called 'print' to all 'deck' variables